Ptolemy2002/express-utils/lib/README.md

 # React Library CRA Project
 ## Meta
-This is a React Library Created by Ptolemy2002's [cra-template-react-library](https://www.npmjs.com/package/@ptolemy2002/cra-template-react-library) template in combination with [create-react-app](https://www.npmjs.com/package/create-react-app).
+This is a Library Created by Ptolemy2002's [cra-template-react-library](https://www.npmjs.com/package/@ptolemy2002/cra-template-react-library) template in combination with [create-react-app](https://www.npmjs.com/package/create-react-app).
+However, it does not actually depend on React - it has been modified to work with Express.
 It contains methods of building and publishing your library to npm.
-For now, the library makes use of React 18 and does not use TypeScript.

 ## Peer Dependencies
 These should be installed in order to use the library, as npm does not automatically add peer dependencies to your project.
-- @types/react: ^18.3.3
-- @types/react-dom: ^18.3.0
-- react: ^18.3.1
-- react-dom: ^18.3.1

 ## Commands
 The following commands exist in the project: